Image-based Outlier Synthesis With Training Data: Additional Details and Experiments

 \section{Additional Details and Experiments}

 We use \texttt{PyTorch} deep learning library and \texttt{torchvision} package to conduct all the experiments.
 For image pre-processing in spurious and fine-grained settings, we use \texttt{RandomResizedCrop} and \texttt{RandomHorizontalFlip} transforms.
 For conventional setting, we use \texttt{RandomHorizontalFlip} and \texttt{RandomCrop} transforms.
-We deal with the spatial dimensions of $(32, 32), (224, 224), \text{and}~(448, 448)$ in conventional, spurious, and fine-grained settings respectively. \\
+We deal with the spatial dimensions of $(32, 32), (224, 224), \text{and}~(448, 448)$ in conventional, spurious, and fine-grained settings respectively.
+Additionally, we also deal with ImageNet-100 datasets in (224, 224) spatial dimension. \\

-\textbf{Training schemes.} We adhere closely to the training procedures outlined in OpenOOD~\citep{yang2022openood,zhang2023openood} with a few modifications.
-We perform experiments in the conventional setting (CIFAR-10/100) from scratch while other settings follow a fine-tuning approach.
-For ImageNet-100 experiments, we adopt the experimental setup of Dream-OOD~\citep{du2023dream}.
-We fine-tune the pre-trained ResNet-34 base model for 20 epochs with a batch size of 40 and a learning rate of 0.0005.
-The experiments in fine-grained settings are performed with a batch size of 32.
-We use ResNet-18 model in spurious and conventional settings (CIFAR-10/100), while we use ResNet-50 model in fine-grained settings.
-For spurious and fine-grained settings, we fine-tuned the (ImageNet) pre-trained model with an initial learning rate of 0.01 for 30 epochs.
-For LogitNorm~\citep{wei2022mitigating} training in the spurious settings, we set the temperature to 1 (which yields optimal performance).
-We perform the experiments of MOS~\citep{mos21cvpr} only in CIFAR benchmarks. \\

 \textbf{OOD detection postprocessor.} Unless otherwise noted, we use ODIN and SCALE postprocessors for spurious and conventional settings, and NNGuide and Relation postprocessors for Aircraft and Car benchmarks in ASCOOD experiments.
 In the case of the ODIN postprocessor, we perform hyperparameter tuning using noise values $\{0.0014, 0.0028, 0.0042, 0.0056, 0.0070, 0.0084, 0.0098\}$ different from just $\{0.0014, 0.0028\}$ specified in OpenOOD for spurious setting.
-Consistent with OpenOOD, hyperparameters are optimized with respect to the validation OOD datasets (AUROC metric), and model selection is done with respect to validation accuracy. \\ Please refer to OpenOOD~\citep{yang2022openood,zhang2023openood} for complete details. \\
+Consistent with OpenOOD, hyperparameters are optimized with respect to the validation OOD datasets (AUROC metric), and model selection is done with respect to validation accuracy. \\

 \textbf{\texttt{Shuffle} perturbation:} In this work, we utilize pixel shuffle perturbation for outlier synthesis.
 Generally, pixel shuffle perturbation requires only the 2D pixel locations to perform shuffling.
 However, when applying pixel attribution method (using $\mathbf{G}$) to an input image with $C'$ channels, the resulting attribution output contains $C'$ channels containing both positive and negative values.
 To derive the required 2D pixel locations, we transform $\mathbf{G}$ into a 2D map by computing $\sum_{C'} \exp(\mathbf{G})$.
 We then select the top $p_\text{inv}\%$ of pixels with the highest magnitudes from the reduced 2D map for shuffling. \\